-Let users know where they are on your website
+‘Location’ requires you to let users know where they are on your website.

 - Use breadcrumbs to help with navigation.
 Show the sequence a user is following and where they are in that sequence.
-For example: You are here: Home > Fish > Bass; and
+For examplem, You are here: Home > Fish > Bass; and

-- Use full page titles for breadcrumbs when they are 1-3 words long (otherwise they get too long to be displayed).
+Use full page titles for breadcrumbs when they are 1-3 words long.